codetech3/sentiment-analysis-big-data/README.md

 Logistic Regression emerged as the best classifier as it has the highest 10-fold cross validation accuracy of 99.26%.

-The dataset is the Tweets.csv file.The dataset contains tweets made by customers of US flights.
+The dataset is the Tweets.csv file in the dataset folder.The dataset contains tweets made by customers of US flights.
 There are a total of 14640 tweets and 15 features for every tweet.
+The data was obtained from https://www.kaggle.com/datasets/crowdflower/twitter-airline-sentiment